Shopify/hydrogen/CONTRIBUTING.md

 ## Summary

-The Hydrogen monorepo contains of multiple packages (found in `/packages/`) and templates (found in `/templates/`).
+The Hydrogen monorepo contains multiple packages (found in `/packages/`) and templates (found in `/templates/`).
 This document is intended to outline some common workflows for working on these packages and templates locally.

 ### Common commands